 We grow the next generation of teachers.
-We develop our support staff and applicants to our highly successful school centred initial teacher training (SCITT) programmes to prepare for training, to gain Qualified Teacher Status (QTS) and a Post-Graduate Certificate in Education (PGCE), and to have a successful early career as a Newly Qualified Teacher (NQT) and Recently Qualified Teacher (RQT).
+We develop our support staff and applicants to our ‘Outstanding’ school-centred initial teacher training (SCITT) programmes to prepare for training, to gain Qualified Teacher Status (QTS) and a Post-Graduate Certificate in Education (PGCE), and to have a successful early career as a Newly Qualified Teacher (NQT) and Recently Qualified Teacher (RQT).
 We work.
 Our Early Career Development Programme draws explicitly on the research and evidence-based practice that has informed Ofsted’s Education Inspection Framework and ITT core standards.
 It also has strong links with the new Early Career Framework that will be piloted in Bradford from 2020.

 We are committed to reducing unnecessary workload for teachers and leaders.
 The wellbeing of our staff is vital to the success of our organisation, and the learning and development of our children.
-Our trust and school Wellbeing Champions work with our outstanding HR professionals to assist school leaders.

 We recognise that our schools serve different communities and have different contexts.
 Where our schools are successful, the school’s leaders have the autonomy to run their school.
-They can, for example, tailor their curriculum to their needs of their children and communities.
+They can, for example, tailor their curriculum to the needs of their children and communities.
 We don’t set standardise provision.
 Our Trust Parent Engagement Champion helps to develop parental engagement.

 We support school self-evaluation.
 We work with autonomous school leaders to help them to assess their schools strengths and areas for development.
 We work as a partnership, sharing the capacity of our very best teachers and leaders from all our schools and the Trust to provide high-quality, effective support to leaders in our schools.
 Our School Improvement Strategy is research and evidence-informed.